ABOUT THE TRANSLATORS

 Anuja Mary Thomas

-Motoko Katayama is a psychotherapist and financial consultant in the San Francisco Bay Area.
+Motoko Katayama is an Associate Marriage and Family Therapist (AMFT #99826), supervised by John Wiskind (LCSW 22185).
+She is also a financial consultant in the San Francisco Bay Area.
 She was born and raised in Japan and studied AA Economics at Meiji University Women’s College in Tokyo, Japan.
 She graduated from Golden Gate University in San Francisco with a BS Accounting degree.
 Motoko has worked as a Certified Public Accountant (CPA) for over two decades prior to becoming a psychotherapist.
 Visiting India on business trips made her wonder about the purpose of her life: continue making wealthy people wealthier or helping those who are struggling.
 She chose the latter, went back to school, and obtained a Master’s degree in Counseling Psychology at Palo Alto University, California.
 She is specializing in traumatology with the hope of reducing the impact of Adverse Childhood Experiences (ACE) and multigenerational trauma.
 Her analytical business background and psychotherapy training make her unique as a therapist who thrives in finding the right balance for each client between logic, science, compassion and the art of healing.
 She very much appreciated the opportunity to be a part of the disaster shock team, since she believes that providing early interventions could prevent longer lasting traumatization.
 Motoko enjoys spending time with her husband and her tabby cat, reading, studying Turkish, and dancing.
 She believes her life will be well spent, if she can bring smiles to people. motokokatayama.com

 Jojo Chacko Eapen is a full-time Ph.D.
 Scholar under the supervision of Dr. Jeyavel Sundaramoorthy at the Department of Psychology, Central University of Karnataka.
 He completed his MSc in Psychology from Central University of Karnataka and BSc from Kuriakose Elias College, Mannanam.
 Along with the clinical exposure, he has 2 years of teaching experience in both UG and PG levels.
 His research interests include the areas of health and clinical psychology.